Chrysocoris patricius

 Chrysocoris patricius is a jewel bug in the family Scutelleridae.
 It is the smallest known species from the genus Chrysocoris.

 Description

-Adult has 9–11 mm long and 4–5 mm wide body.
-Shiny green body color with bluish reflection.
-Five segmented antennae, II segment is the shortest, I segment doesn't cross the head.
-Pronotum has 10 shiny black spots; 2 in the central line are larger and bolder.
+The adult has a 9–11 mm long and 4–5 mm wide body.
+It has a shiny green body color with bluish reflection and five segmented antennae.
+The II segment is the shortest, and I segment doesn't cross the head.
+Its Pronotum has 10 shiny black spots; 2 in the central line are larger and bolder.
 Scutellum has 8 bold spots, the central one is large and shield shaped surrounded by other smaller ones.
-Connexivum is pinkish.
-Legs are pubescent.
-Coxae and femurs (except apices) are brownish, apices of femurs and rest of the parts black.
-Ventral side of head is ochraceous.
-Sternums are black.
+Its Connexivum is pinkish and its legs are pubescent.
+The coxae and femurs (except apices) are brownish, with the apices of femurs and rest of the parts black.
+The ventral side of its head is ochraceous and its sternums are black.
 Abdominal sternites are ochreous with black patches sideward.
 Center of III, IV and last abdominal sternites black.